2015 Afghan Premier League

-The 2015 Afghan Premier League is the fourth season of Afghan Premier League, the Afghan league for association football clubs, since its establishment in 2012.
-Shaheen Asmayee F.C. are the defending champions of the Premier League.
-The season started on 27 August 2015 with the 8 teams again in two groups.
-Shaheen Asmayee again reached the final of the Afghan Premier League and faced off against De Spin Ghar Bazan F.C.
-It was the first time De Spin Ghar reached the final of the league.
+The 2015 Afghan Premier League was the fourth season of Afghan Premier League, the Afghan league for association football clubs, launched in 2012.
+Shaheen Asmayee F.C. were the defending champions of the league.
+The season started on 27 August 2015 with the 8 teams again divided into two groups.
+Shaheen Asmayee again reached the Afghan Premier League final and faced off against De Spin Ghar Bazan F.C.
+It was the first time De Spin Ghar reached the final of the league, winning it 4-3 on penalties, after neither had managed to score until the end of the extra time.
+Eight yellow cards were handed out in the final.